-Make Changes (1): Editing the Name of an Offering Name has never been easier - just click on the pencil icon and start typing!
-On the right side, you can also see if there is an timesheet (Active Integration) connected, and jump straight to the Integrations page.
+Make Changes (1): To change the name of the Offering, click on the pencil icon and make any adjustments.
+On the right side, you can also see if there is a timesheet (Active Integration) connected.

 Parallax Tip: Why can't I use the Offering Name I want?

 Keep in mind that the combo of Client and Offering Name need to be unique.
 For a basic example, you can have Offering 1 under a Client named Apple and a Client named Orange, but you can't have two Offerings called Offering 1 that are both under Apple.

 Get high-level info (2): Each separate table will get you the following high-level info about the Offering:

 Offering Roles (and the Assigned People): These are the Roles that have currently been added to the Project (and any People currently assigned to those Roles).

 Tags: These are the Tags applied to the Project through these People.